raresica1234/Linux-Tablet-Driver/README.md

-# This library requires libusb-1.0.0-dev and libxtst-dev
+# This library requires libusb-1.0.0-dev and libxtst-dev as well as fuckmake